 CCRI works closely with tech industry leaders such as Twitter, Facebook, and Google regarding their policies against online harassment and NCP.
 CCRI encourages these companies to develop design-based solutions to NCP and other forms of online abuse and educates them on these issues.

-Legislative Support and Legal Research
+Advocacy and Legal Research